-Dwights Way Trail is a 3.5 mile lightly trafficked loop trail located near Issaquah, WA that features a river and is rated as moderate.
+Dwights Way Trail is a 3.5 mile lightly trafficked loop trail located near Issaquah, Washington that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 From Seattle, E on I-90 to exit 20.
 Right off freeway then immediat Left on S.E.
 79th St for 1/4 mile to trailhead.